CGurity/SDA/en/02-Policies and directives/0201-Introduction-to-policies.md

 Security policies must be respected by all members of the organization, for this reason, it is important that those in charge of management and operations are involved in the process, approve these policies and help their compliance during daily basis operations.

-2. Expose the concept of security directive to the group:
+2. Expose the concept of the security directive to the group:

  > **Security Directive:** Set of specific rules carried out by the work team and its relevant allies to implement security policies in daily work.
 These directives can be more specific in the use of specific tools and equipment and can change over time more frequently.